S-Rafael/m3di/README.md

 ## Authorship and license information

-The program `m3di` was developed by [Rafael M. Siejakowski](https://rs-math.net) and then under the GNU GPL v2 license.
+The program `m3di` was developed by [Rafael M. Siejakowski](https://rs-math.net) and then released under the GNU GPL v2 license.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License